 Through $200m+ of total investment, Novva Data Centers plans to expand the Colorado Springs campus to 30 megawatts of power capacity, with an additional 250k sqft.
 Also, the company intends to shift to 100% renewable energy and waterless cooling at the site.

 Novva Data Centers is led by its CEO, Wes Swenson, who was formerly the CEO of C7 Data Centers.
 Notably, C7 Data Centers was a data center operator in the Salt Lake City, Utah market.
-Ultimately, C7 Data Centers was sold by its owners, Signal Peak Ventures, to DataBank in Q1 2017.
+Ultimately, C7 Data Centers was sold by its owner, Signal Peak Ventures, to DataBank in Q1 2017.

 Colorado Springs – Market Overview